vishalkc9565/security/try-hackme/subdomain-enum.md

 ### (Active IP lookup)
 Active DNS resolution lookup tool
-- `massdns -r  ../tools/massdns/lists/resolvers.txt -t A -o S -w live_subdomain.txt all_subdomain.txt`
+- `massdns -r  ../resolvers.txt -t A -o S -w live_subdomain_massdns.txt all_subdomain.txt`
 - Collect the IPs from here and later do `masscan` or `nmap`
 -